Minimum Viable Product (Silicon Valley): Production

 After Mike Judge graduated from UCSD with a degree in physics, his first job was as a programmer working on the F-18 fighter.
 In 1987 he moved to the Silicon Valley region of Northern California and joined Parallax, a startup video card company with about 40 employees.
 Disliking the company's culture and his colleagues ("The people I met were like Stepford Wives.
 They were true believers in something, and I don't know what it was"), Judge quit after less than three months, but the experience gave him the background to later create a show about the region's people and companies.

 Filming for the pilot began on March 12, 2013, in Palo Alto, California.
 HBO green-lit the series on May 16, 2013.
 Kid Rock appeared in the episode as a personal favor to Judge, who said "Rock sort of owed me one.
 I'd done a Beavis And Butt-head thing for him for free that he used on his Jumbotrons on tour in 2011"; the cameo was inspired by a tech company's party Judge had attended only because Run-DMC were performing, with Judge stating that "it was just a lot of disinterested tech people standing around.
 It seemed like an odd juxtaposition."

+The first two episodes of Silicon Valley were screened for critics in January 2014 during the Television Critics Association annual tour.
+Contra Costa Times critic Chuck Barney observed "several big, hearty laughs".

+After the original broadcast, HBO briefly made the episode available for free on YouTube.

 Reception

-The episode was viewed by 2 million viewers.
+The episode was viewed by two million viewers.
 The episode received generally positive reviews.
 The A.V.
-Club gave the episode a B+.
+Club graded it a B+, praising the casting and regarding the writing as "consistently sharp".
 Slate called it "sharp, very funny".

+Media in the San Francisco Bay Area also praised the episode.
+San Francisco Chronicle editor David Wiegand called it "not only the best show about the culture-dominating tech world to date but one of best new shows of the season."
+SF Weekly critic Katy St. Clair praised the plot development and humor.
+For the Contra Costa Times, Chuck Barney observed that the episode "certainly goes out of its way to skewer the superrich tech titans" for being "smug and pompous".

-Mike Judge was nominated for a Primetime Emmy Award for Outstanding Directing for a Comedy Series at the 66th Primetime Emmy Awards and also received a nomination for a Directors Guild of America Award for Outstanding Directing – Comedy Series at the 67th Directors Guild of America Awards.
+For this episode, Mike Judge was nominated for a Primetime Emmy Award for Outstanding Directing for a Comedy Series at the 66th Primetime Emmy Awards and also received a nomination for a Directors Guild of America Award for Outstanding Directing – Comedy Series at the 67th Directors Guild of America Awards.